wp-plugins/multi-rating/readme.txt

 9. Reports page

 == Changelog ==

+= 3.1.3 =
+* Added settings to upload your own star rating images to use instead of Font Awesome star icons
+* Added after_auto_placement action hook
+* Added mrp_can_apply_filter and mr_can_do_shortcode filters
+* Modified the Top Rating Results widget, [display_top_rating_results] shortcode and the display_top_rating_results() API function to be able to display the featured image of a post
+* Added more options to show feature image and thumbnail size to the Top Rating Results widget
+* Added Font Awesome 4.2.0 support

 = 3.1.2 =
 * Fixed show_count parameter not set correctly when displaying the top rating results